Gardner-Webb University School of Divinity

 The Doctor of Ministry in Christian Ministries degree is an advanced professional degree designed to equip persons who are committed to Christian ministry.
 The D. Min. also offers a concentration in Pastoral Care and Counseling.
 Intensely theological and deeply practical, this program seeks to foster meaningful ministerial learning set in both the context of the academy and the candidate's ministry setting.
 Both by academic design and supervision elements, the degree program intends to reflect the interactive, laity-involved, team-oriented nature of ministry required to address the needs of the 21st century church.

-The School of Divinity is accredited by the Association of Theological Schools of the United States and Canada.
+The School of Divinity is accredited by the Commission on Accrediting of the Association of Theological Schools, 10 Summit Park Drive, Pittsburgh, PA 15275.
+Phone: 412-788-6505.

 Statement of Educational Effectiveness